metabase/metabase/docs/operations-guide/start.md

     java.lang.OutOfMemoryError: Java heap space

-You'll just need to set a JVM option too let it know explicitly how much memory it should use for the heap space:
+You'll just need to set a JVM option to let it know explicitly how much memory it should use for the heap space:

     java -Xmx2g -jar metabase.jar